 Preliminarily, it is necessary to clarify the conflicting use of common terms.
 In this paper partisan bias is used to refer to the general thing to be measured, recognizing that there are different metrics to do so.
 However, (Katz et al., 2020) used the term partisan bias (PB) for one specific metric that looks at the difference between the number of seats that party A obtains at its vote V and the number of seats that party B obtains when its vote is V. Although PB is equal to SB when the vote is 50%, they generally diverge when it is not.
 A recent paper (DeFord and Veomett, 2025) in these pages referred to (Katz et al., 2020) and used the term PB, but they actually calculated SB.
 There was, however, a major difference from DRA in that (DeFord and Veomett, 2025) used winner-take-all (WTA) to calculate the number of seats, so that will be called SBWTA here.

-(DeFord and Veomett, 2025) strongly criticized the seats bias metric using toy examples.
+Deford and Veomett (2025) strongly criticized the seats bias metric using toy examples.
 Here we use those same examples to illustrate the importance of assigning fractional seats to competitive districts rather than by WTA, which assigns 0 or 1 seats depending upon whether the two-party vote is less than or greater than 50%.
 Table A1 displays those toy examples although here the district preferences are uniformly shifted to 50%, because that is where the seats bias metric is calculated.
 Comparing the percentages in the last two columns illustrates how much difference there is using WTA versus fractional seats.
 This raises the concern that the SBWTA values are artificially large because competitive districts are not properly taken into account.
 As noted in the main text, it makes no sense to assign a district with 50+x% partisan preference entirely to one party when x is small.
 Specifically, case 1 has 9 party A seats using WTA but this does not take into account that all those districts are competitive.
 In contrast DRA realistically estimates a smaller fraction of these 9 seats for party A.